Image size 1600x900. Calm lap pool scene with a swimmer practicing relaxed freestyle.

 How hard should this comfort workout feel?

-Mostly easy with a short moderate main set.
-You should finish feeling relaxed.
+Mostly easy, with a short moderate main set.
+You should finish feeling relaxed and in control.

 Can I do this if I am brand new to swimming?